 Adroit, and shot through with an extraordinary, even stubborn, compassion, it reflects on Kashmir, but also on nation-making and colonisation, and on power and violence.
 The histories, political forces and grief behind this work emerge gradually, but with great sensitivity.
 And eventually with an unexpected degree of ferocity.

 Published by Yaarbal Books and designed by Itu Chaudhuri Design.
 With additional contributions from Parvaiz Bukhari and Uzma Falak.
-The book will be available in select book stores and online very soon.
+The book is available in select book stores and online now—further information here.

 Enquiries: yaarbalbooks (at) gmail (dot) com